openshift-labs/cloud-native-guides/fault-tolerance-che.md

 $ siege -c80 -d2 -t5M http://web.coolstore-XX.svc.cluster.local:8080
 ~~~

 Note that you are using the internal url of the Web UI in this command.
-Since Eclipse Che is running on
+Since CodeReady Workspaces is running on
 the same OpenShift cluster as Web UI, you can choose to use the external URL that is exposed on the load balancer
 or the internal user which goes directly to the Web UI pod and bypasses the load balancer.
 You can
 read more about internal service dns names in